robertheeter/ticker/README.md

 2. After downloading the Debian OS, the microSD card can be inserted into the PocketBeagle and it can be connected to a Mac or Windows computer via a micro USB cable.
 Navigate to 192.168.6.2 (Mac) or 192.168.7.2 (Windows) on a web browser like Google Chrome to open Cloud9, the IDE used in this project for interacting with the PocketBeagle.
 For troubleshooting this process, consult see [this article by Random Nerd Tutorials](https://randomnerdtutorials.com/cloud9-ide-on-the-beaglebone-black/) or [this article by Dummies](https://www.dummies.com/article/technology/computers/hardware/beaglebone/how-to-launch-the-cloud9-ide-on-your-beaglebone-144962/) for the BeagleBoneBlack (which also applies for the PocketBeagle).

-3. Open a new terminal and install the following packages and Python libraries for this project:
+3. Open a new terminal and install the following packages and Python libraries required for this project:

     - `sudo apt-get update`
     - `sudo apt-get install python-pip -y`